 - (a) General provisions.
-(1) Auditors must conduct the procedures of this section for gasoline manufacturers that produced gasoline during the compliance period. - (2) In the case of quality control testing at a third-party laboratory, the auditors may perform a single attestation engagement on the third-party laboratory for multiple gasoline manufacturers if the auditor directly reviewed the information from the third-party laboratory. - (b) Test performance index and precision ratio review.
-Auditors must review the test performance index and precision ratio for each laboratory used to test gasoline for which reports were submitted under subpart J of this part as follows: - (1) Obtain a listing of the laboratory instruments and test methods that were used to test gasoline or regulated blendstocks for which reports were submitted under subpart J of this part. - (2) For each test method, determine the site precision, either from an inter-laboratory crosscheck program or by other means, from ASTM D6299 (incorporated by reference) and the appropriate Test Performance Index and Precision Ratio from ASTM D6792 (incorporated by reference).
-Also report any follow-up/investigations based on ASTM D6782 Table 2 Guidelines for Action Based on TPI. - (3) Report these values in the attestation report(s) and report as a finding in the attestation report(s) if the value is outside of the acceptable levels in ASTM D6299 and ASTM D6792. - (c) Non-referee method review.
-For each test method used to measure a parameter for gasoline as specified in a report submitted under subpart J of this part that is not one of the referee methods listed in §1090.1352(d), the auditor must: - (1) Obtain supporting documentation showing that the laboratory has qualified the test method by meeting the precision and accuracy criteria specified under §1090.1354. - (2) Report in the attestation report(s) a list of the alternative methods used. - (3) Report as a finding in the attestation report(s) any of these test methods that have not been qualified by the facility. - (d) Reference installation review.
-For each reference installation used by the gasoline manufacturer during the compliance period, the auditor must review the following: - (1) Obtain supporting documentation demonstrating that the reference installation followed the qualification procedures specified in §1090.1356(b)(1) and (2) and the quality control procedures specified in §1090.1356(b)(3). - (2) Separately for each reference installation, report as a finding in the attestation report(s) any of the qualification procedures that were not followed by the facility, failure by the facility to monitor statistical quality control for the reference installation, and any periods during the compliance period when the reference installation was out of statistical quality control.
+(1) Auditors must conduct the procedures of this section for gasoline manufacturers that produced gasoline during the compliance period. - (2) In the case of quality control testing at a third-party laboratory, the auditors may perform a single attestation engagement on the third-party laboratory for multiple gasoline manufacturers if the auditor directly reviewed the information from the third-party laboratory. - (b) Non-referee method review.
+For each test method used to measure a parameter for gasoline as specified in a report submitted under subpart J of this part that is not one of the referee methods listed in §1090.1360(d), the auditor must: - (1) Obtain supporting documentation showing that the laboratory has qualified the test method by meeting the precision and accuracy criteria specified under §1090.1365. - (2) Report in the attestation report(s) a list of the alternative methods used. - (3) Report as a finding in the attestation report(s) any of these test methods that have not been qualified by the facility. - (4) If an auditor has previously reviewed supporting documentation under this paragraph for an alternative method, the auditor does not have to review the supporting document again. - (c) Reference installation review.
+For each reference installation used by the gasoline manufacturer during the compliance period, the auditor must review the following: - (1) Obtain supporting documentation demonstrating that the reference installation followed the qualification procedures specified in §1090.1370(b)(1) and (2) and the quality control procedures specified in §1090.1370(b)(3). - (2) Report as a finding in the attestation report(s) any of the qualification procedures that were not completed by the facility. - (d) Instrument control review.
+For each test instrument used to test gasoline parameters for batches selected as part of a representative sample under §1090.1810, auditors must review whether test instruments were in control as follows: - (1) Obtain statistical quality assurance data and control charts demonstrating ongoing quality testing to meet the accuracy and precision requirements specified in §1090.1375.

-- (e) Instrument control review.
-For each test instrument used in a laboratory to test gasoline parameters that were submitted under subpart J of this part, auditors must review whether test instruments were in control as follows: - (1) Obtain statistical quality assurance data and control charts demonstrating ongoing quality testing to meet the accuracy and precision requirements specified in §1090.1358. - (2) Report as a finding in the attestation report(s) any instruments for which the facility failed to perform statistical quality assurance monitoring as required by §1090.1358. - (3) Report as a finding in the attestation report(s) any periods when the instrument was out of statistical quality control as well as whether the facility took action to bring the instrument back into control or not.
+(2) Report as a finding in the attestation report(s) any instruments for which the facility failed to perform statistical quality assurance monitoring as required by §1090.1375.